PaigePerill/MDEF/docs/term1/04-livingwithyourownideas.md

 Doing this exercise obviously did not uncover any clear answers.
 Meditation is in the space of "Other forms of Knowing" and vocalizing any learnings from other states than the rational/intellectual is perhaps a futile thing (though it's been beautifully explored by poets, writers and musicians - eg The Doors of Perception By Aldous Huxley).

 But as I focused on the gut space, and the sensations that came up I remembered all the studies that have recently come out.
-Many are finding the microbial communities in our bodies are crucial to helping us produce the chemicals (the hormones) that we depend on everyday to function.
-In fact in that way, our emotions and the way we feel - by being an indirect result of the microbial species within us - could also be considered a form of communication.
-And by scanning my body, my microbes and noticing these emotions deeply, I an entering into a conscious relation with "my" microorganisms.
+Many scientist are finding the microbial communities in our bodies are crucial to helping us produce the chemicals (the hormones) that we depend on everyday to function.
+In that way, our emotions and the way we feel - by being an indirect result of the microbial species within us - are a valuable avenue of exploration in terms of interspecies collaboration.
+And by scanning my body and my microbes and noticing these emotions deeply, I am entering into a conscious relation with my microorganisms.
 I notice and acknowledge their work.

 I am a microbial world, I am a Home -

-Our emotions also hugely direct our thought patterns.
+Our emotions hugely direct our thought patterns.
 How positive we feel (serotonin levels) can influence how creative we'll be on a day, or how many ideas will flow freely.
 Similarly strong doses of adrenaline (stress) might allow us to find a solution fast.
 Low levels of these could lock us in unhelpful, repeating patterns of thought.
-These are massive simplifications but the general story is there.
-By helping produce these chemicals, our microbes influence how we think, hence how we act.
+While, these are massive simplifications, the general story is there.
+By helping produce these chemicals, our microbes influence how we think and hence how we act.
 By entering into a conscious relationship with our emotionality, perhaps we also enter into a conversation with our microbes.

-Again, it's to challenging to vocalize, confirm or put forward any clear fact as the result of this exploration.
+Again, it's challenging to vocalize, confirm or put forward any clear fact as the result of this exploration.
 But two questions come out strongly:

-- Could altered states be key for Interspecies Communication?
+- Could altered states (meditative or otherwise) be key for Interspecies Communication?
-- How can designers work with altered states to uncover more symbiotic objects or systems?
+- How can designers work with altered states to uncover more symbiotic systems?